Antonin-MORENO/Diabetes-Prediction/README.md

 # About dataset

 In our dataset we have 8 features which are medical and demographic data from patiens and 1 output which is their diabetes status.
 Let's define all the features:

-- **Gender** : It's a categorical feature which refer to the biological sex of the person which can have an impact on their suceptibility to diabetes
+- **Gender** : It's a categorical feature which refer to the biological sex of the person which can have an impact on their suceptibility to diabetes.
 - **Age** : It's a numerical feature which refer to the patient's age.
 It's an important factor as diabetes is more commonly diagnosed in older alduts.
 - **Hypertension** : It's a categorical feature which refer to medical condtion in which the blood pressure in the arteries is persistently elevated.
 - **Heart disease** : It's a catgorical feature which refer to the presence of an another hmedical condition associated with an increased risk of developing diabetes